inform-us/requirements_specifications/rules/Delirium CAM-ICU.md

 ---

 ## ELIGIBILITY
-- All patients who have a valid (current or forward filled; see below) RASS score between -3 to +4 this shift
+- All patients who have a valid (actual or forward filled; see below) RASS score between -3 to +4 this shift

 ### Clinical pragmatism
 According to clinical guidelines:
 	- a RASS score within the range above should trigger a CAM-ICU assessment
 	- a CAM-ICU assessment should be done a minimum once a shift
 	- best practice is to have a RASS & CAM-ICU charted concurrently
-	- however, it is possible to be CAM-ICU positive (features 1, 2 & 4 positive) without a RASS being documented Therefore it would be sensible to unlink the RASS from CAM-ICU, but highlight the absence of RASS documentation.
+	- however, it is possible to be CAM-ICU positive (features 1, 2 & 4 positive) without a RASS being documented

+Therefore it would be sensible to unlink the RASS from CAM-ICU, but highlight the absence of RASS documentation (if a CAM-ICU is charted without RASS).

 ## VALIDITY